FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-1/README.md

 print("hello 1")
 ~~~

 Let's build a simple package for this application, using as few tools and concepts as possible.
-This is not the proper way to build a package, but it helps you understand what a package is.
+This is not the proper way to build a package, but it helps you understand what a package is and how the basic process works.
+The fully proper way to build a package is quite complicated and involves many tools and concepts that build on top of each other.

 **Table of contents**